 (8) Registration clerical work system (registration of establishment of right, management of original register, etc.)

-As of 2004, the ratios of online electronic applications to all applications were 97% for patent and utility model, 98% for appeal, and 99% for the domestic administrative procedures of a PCT internal application (average for January to December), 72% for PCT international application (average in November, 2004).
+As of 2005, the ratios of online electronic filing to all applications were 97% for patent and utility model, 98% for appeal, and 99% for the domestic administrative procedures of a PCT internal application (average for January to December), 72% for PCT international application (average in November, 2004).

 b) Other administrative procedure systems (existing systems)